 In the communication criteria, Indonesia is good enough in carrying out communication in the halal tourism sector.
 But some things need to be improved again.
-As in the sub criteria of destination marketing, and stakeholder awareness.
+As in the sub criteria of destination JID | 110 marketing, and stakeholder awareness.
 The strategy recommendations offered are the synergy of 5 actors in communication expertise, destination marketing, and stakeholder awareness.
 Furthermore, on environmental criteria, Indonesia still needs a lot of improvement, including on the sustainability sub-criteria, by starting to be more aware of environmental pollution to be aware of the speed of technological progress that cannot be denied.
 The strategy offered to answer this challenge is to synergise Government, community and business actors on the public safety sub-criteria.
 The synergy of Government and academics on the religious boundaries sub-criteria.
-The synergy of 5 actors on the sub-criteria of Muslim tourist arrivals and sustainability.
+The synergy of the community, business people and Government in the empowerment climate sub-sector.
+Synergy of 5 actors on the sub-criteria of Muslim tourist arrivals and sustainability.